pdfernhout/Pointrel20130202/README.txt

   /yoursite
   /yoursite/pointrel-app
   /yoursite/pointrel-data
+  /yoursite/pointrel-data/logs
+  /yoursite/pointrel-data/resources
+  /yoursite/pointrel-data/variables
   /yoursite/pointrel-www

-Make sure the "pointrel-data" directory is writeable by your web server process.
-Making that directory writeable generally requires using a "chown" command to change ownership such as:
+Make sure the "pointrel-data" and the "pointrel-www" directory is writeable by your web server process.
+Making directories writeable generally requires using a "chown" command to change ownership such as:

   chown -R www pointrel-data